 Membership in the UNWG is open to any woman who is a staff member or the spouse of a staff member of the United Nations Organizations or Permanent Missions to these organizations in Vienna.
 A monthly newsletter and weekly Friday updates are available to all members.
 The Guild has monthly General Meetings as well as a Welcoming Coffee to introduce new members.
 Very often this includes a cultural program hosted by the representative of a country.
 The UNWG has many regular activities for our members to pursue special interests and to meet other members in smaller groups.
 These activities include language classes, walk-run, crafts, cooking classes, book and poetry reading, and visits to Austrian cultural highlights and to other countries.
 In addition, we have on-going fundraising through our Kiosk, Charity Shop and Book Shop.
+Once a year we offer an International Luncheon in the VIC, where our members present their country’s specialties as part of our fundraising efforts.
 The Family Support Committee aims to promote Guild members' emotional well-being and is available to find support and guidance in crisis situations.

 To apply for UNWG membership, please come by the UNWG office in VIC, Room F-1036.
 Or contact us at infounwgvienna@gmail.com.